kejlor/MarvelApp/README.md

 ### Used Technologies:
 1. SwiftUI - to create view layer of the application
 2. SFSymbols - to borrow certain icons avaiable eg. in a navbar
-3. Combine - to create asynchronous call to the API
+3. Combine - to create asynchronous call to the API and store cached Images
 <br>

 ### Design Patterns: